TarekWael-09/CodeAlpha_Credit_Score_Model/README.md

-📊 Credit Scoring Model using Machine Learning
+# 💳 Credit Scoring Model using Machine Learning

-This project builds a machine learning model to predict whether a customer is likely to default on a loan or repay it on time.
-It uses historical credit data and multiple ML algorithms for classification.
+This project aims to build an intelligent credit scoring system that predicts whether a customer is likely to **repay** a loan or **default**, using historical financial data and machine learning algorithms.

+---

+## 📌 Overview

+Credit scoring helps financial institutions assess the **risk level** of potential borrowers.
+By training on previous loan applications, this model can identify patterns that differentiate between reliable and risky customers.

+---

-✅ Key Features:
+## ✅ Features
-End-to-end credit scoring pipeline

-Data preprocessing: cleaning, encoding, and scaling
+- 📂 Data Preprocessing: Missing value handling, encoding, scaling

-Model training using Logistic Regression, Random Forest, and XGBoost
+- 🤖 Model Training: Logistic Regression, Random Forest, XGBoost

-Performance evaluation: Accuracy, Precision, Recall, F1 Score
+- 📈 Evaluation Metrics: Accuracy, Precision, Recall, F1-score

-Feature importance and model explainability (SHAP or LIME)
+- 🧠 Model Explainability: SHAP (optional)

-Interactive web app using Streamlit to test the model with new inputs
+- 🌐 **Streamlit Web App**: Interactive interface to test new credit applications

+---

+## 🧪 Dataset

+The dataset includes customer information such as:

+- Age
+- Gender
+- Marital status
+- Income
+- Employment type
+- Credit history
+- Loan amount
+- Previous defaults

+> Note: This project uses a sample dataset.
+You can replace it with your own data.

+---

-🖥️ Streamlit App:
+## 🖥️ Streamlit App

-The project includes a simple Streamlit dashboard where users can:
+An interactive dashboard built with **Streamlit** where you can:

-Input customer details (age, income, employment status, etc.)

-Instantly see creditworthiness predictions
+- Enter new customer data
+- Predict credit risk instantly

-View model confidence level and explanations
+- View prediction confidence

-📁 Dataset:
-Trained on a dataset containing customer financial and demographic information such as income, loan amount, credit history, and employment.

-⚙️ Tech Stack:
-Python

-Scikit-learn, XGBoost

-Pandas, NumPy, Matplotlib, Seaborn

-Streamlit for building the web application

-SHAP for interpretability